LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaBodyParsers.md

 ## Combining body parsers

-In the previous example all request bodies are stored into the same file.
-This is a bit problematic isn't it?
-Let's write another custom body parser that extract the username from the request Session to give a unique file per user:
+In the previous example, all request bodies are stored in the same file.
+This is a bit problematic isn’t it?
+Let’s write another custom body parser that extract the user name from the request Session, to give a unique file for each user:

 ```
 val storeInUserFile = parse.using { request =>